GaraycoecheaGroup/MuFASA/README.md

 ## workflow testing
 In the TESTDATA dir is a testset with fastq data to test your installation.
-If your installation is correct, you will be able to run this data set.
+If your installation is correct, you will be able to run this data set by running:
+`./run_nextflow.sh`

 ## FASTQ processing